bnaucler/ql/README.md

     	specify database to open (default "./data/ql.db") -p int
     	port number to listen (default 9955)
+  -u string
+    	instance URL
 ```

+The `-u` flag needs to be used at first launch.

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se)